Molecule Depiction¶

 See also

-Displaying Bond Properties
+Displaying Bond Properties¶

 Similarly to atom properties, bond properties can be displayed as strings. (see Figure: Example of generating bond property positions.)

-Example of generating bond property positions
+Figure: Example of displaying bond indices.

 Listing 7: Example of depicting bond indices